CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 * From this point forward the user can deignate someone to send to or edit the email as desired

 ## QA

 The printing and emailing feature will be tested by ensuring that the created schedule can be converted to a table in the PDF format and can be sent to a local network printer or to an email.
+To ensure that the final schedule is successfully converting into a pdf with the use of the print button, the user can create a schedule and click the button that allows them to download it as a PDF.
+If a PDF is downloaded to the desktop and successfuly opens rendering the PDF version of the schedule, the PDF button is successfully working.

 # 1. Help Ticket Button